Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       timed metadata schemes should support schemes for re-signaling all active timed metadata in each segment.
 This way, constant duration segments (e.g., two-second segments) can still be used and metadata that is still active can be repeated in later segments.
-ISO/IEC 23001-18 (under development) has explicit support for this feature by repeating the event message boxes.
+ISO/IEC 23001-18 has explicit support for this feature by repeating the event message instance boxes.

    8. In case the timed metadata track is also signaled in the manifest, the
-      @codecs string should be set to the 4cc code of the sample entry, e.g., "urim" for URIMetaSampleEntry.
+      @codecs string should be set to the 4cc code of the sample entry, e.g., "urim" for URIMetaSampleEntry or "evte" for ISO/IEC 23001-18.
       The contentType field should be set to "meta" and mimeType field to "application/mp4".
-Additional supplemental or essential property descriptors may be used to further describe the content of the metadata track in the manifest.
+      Additional supplemental or Essential property descriptors may be used to further describe the content of the metadata track in the manifest.

 ## Requirements for Signaling and Conditioning Splice Points  ## {#interface-1-splicing}